nzilbb/nzilbb_vowels/README.md

-# Functions for Vowel Covariation Studies
+# `nzilbb.vowels`: Functions for Vowel Covariation Studies

 **This package is an early stage of development.
 Function definitions are subject to change.**